SEO Trends: 45 Experts On The Future Of Search

 Dave Davies, CEO at Beanstalk Internet Marketing

-There are going to be two major areas of change in regards to organic search in 2015: mobile and Google updates and their broadening of scope.
+There are going to be two major areas of change in regards to organic search: mobile and Google updates and their broadening of scope.

 2. Google Broadens The Scope Of Algorithm Updates